timoa/nodejs-encryption-api-example/README.md

 - Health check endpoint to check if the app is still alive
 - Logs with correlation ID
 - MongoDB as datastore (using Mongoose)
-- Swagger support for specification/documentation
+- Swagger support for API specifications/documentation

 ## Install